jeff-hykin/silver_spectacle/README.md

   - working with numpy/pytorch/tensorflow tensors without needing to convert

 Other features will be a major additions
-  - tools for displaying images/videos
+  - tools for displaying videos
   - integration with 3D plot libraries
   - a simple system for combining/shaping graphs
   - a theming system
   - better visual notifications for errors
-  - a simple interface for graphical plugins (buttons)
+  - a simple interface for graphical plugins (buttons/sliders)

 Development will, more than likely, be sporadic, PR's are welcome.